benrudhart/CloudKitSyncMonitor/README.md

 For more detail, the `setupState`, `importState`, and `exportState` properties return enum values that contain other details provided by
 `NSPersistentCloudKitContainer`, e.g. the start and end times of each event.

-You could, for example, display details about the user's sync status includng when sync events started and finished like this:
+You could, for example, display details about the user's sync status including when sync events started and finished like this:

 ```swift
 fileprivate var dateFormatter: DateFormatter = {